RMoRobert/CoCoHue/README.md

 Setting a level or saturation will *not* because Hue allows adjustment of these while the effect (which does not manipulate these values) is in progress.

-3. "Alert" and "LAlert" effects: these are basically a one-time flash and a 15-time flash.
-These are not currently implemented but will likely be implemented as custom commands.
-They do not fit into the "Light Effects" capability (little-used as it is anyway) because the Bridge cannot report on teh current status, and both are uncontrollably fleeting in duration (the first is more or less momentary and the latter lasts 15 seconds).
+3. "Select" and "LSelect" alerts: these are basically a one-time flash and a 15-time flash.
+These are implemented as the `flashOnce()` command and the pseudo-standard `flash()` command, respectively.

 4. Groups: besides "Change Level" (implemnted here), it appears that a Hubitat Hue group is smart enough to know which Hue bulbs are contained as members and adjusts their state without them needing to be updated via a Bridge poll.
 This will be coming soon here.

+5. Scenes: implemented as button and switch devices.
+To activate, do a `push(1)` or an `on()` command (the `off()` command has no effect but can be used if desired without harm).
+If you use scenes, it is recommended to keep polling enabled (a good idea regardless, though if bulb devices are manipulated only through Hubitat it may not be necessary).